ericdaat/notflix/README.md

     flask upload-engines;
     ```

-6. Launch the application with `make start`
+6. Launch the application with `make start` and then visit
+    `localhost:5000`.

 ## Usage